UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 #### Area Node

-Current all areas, 0-7 are shown, and the node names should match the names defined on your ELK.
+By default only the first area, is added, change the areas configuraion if you have more than one.
+The areas are 0-7, and the node names will match the names defined on your ELK.
 They contain the following:
 - Alarm Status
   - If there is an Alarm
     - No Alarm Active